Get Free Solar Panel Quotes

 As we know, not all electricity from the grid is renewable, so can you power your heat pumps using solar energy?

-If you’ve already done your research and are ready for the next step, fill in our easy-to-use form where we’ll ask for a few simple details.
+If you’ve already done your research and are ready for the next step, fill in our easy-to-use form, where we’ll ask for a few simple details.
 Our trusted installers will then contact you directly with no-obligation quotes for you to compare.

-As solar panels use renewable energy to power your home and heat pumps run on electricity, it is absolutely possible to use them to power heat pumps.
-You would need a storage battery at night otherwise, you’ll be relying on electricity from the grid to heat your home, but we go into more detail about this below.
-Remember, though, your solar panel system will need to be large enough to meet your electricity usage.
+Solar panels use renewable energy to power your home, and heat pumps run on electricity, so it is absolutely possible to use them to power heat pumps.
+You would need a storage battery at night; otherwise, you’ll be relying on electricity from the grid to heat your home, but we go into more detail about this below.

-Although it’s possible, there are some challenges.
-The biggest of these is that you’ll need to power the rest of your home, in addition to any heat pumps.
-For example, if you currently have – or are looking to install – a 4kW system to match your usage without a heat pump, you’ll need double this to meet a heat pump’s energy requirements.
+The biggest of these is that you’ll need to power the rest of your home and any heat pumps.
+For example, if you currently have – or are looking to install – a 4kW system to match your usage without a heat pump, you’ll need to double this to meet a heat pump’s energy requirements.

 The good news is that as long as you remain connected to the grid, your heat pump won’t run out of power, but you’ll have to contend with high energy prices.
 There is a potential solution, however.